edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 ### HTTP Export

 !!! edgey "EdgeX 2.0"
-    For EgdeX 2.0 the signature of the `NewHTTPSenderWithSecretHeader` factory function has changed.
+    For EdgeX 2.0 the signature of the `NewHTTPSenderWithSecretHeader` factory function has changed.
 See below for details.

 | Factory Method                                               | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |